gotouerina/Toy/README.md

 The example file contains an example tsv file download from ENA(https://www.ebi.ac.uk/ena/browser/home),  PRJNA842889

-If you do not use python, I provide a C version in src.
+I also provide a C version in src for only download data.

 Type: